 Much like the original meaning behind the rainbow, bringing hope to people’s lives, this day also promises to bring positive messages and support to anyone taking part.
 Whether that is for yourself, to take that moment to meditate over recent times or engage with groups and communities to remember them as someone you live alongside on this small island.

 From our perspective, we are writing the hundreds and hundreds of names onto yellow ribbons that have come Memory-Trees.com, where people have been dedicating trees to that person they have loved and lost.
-We will be hanging these symbols on a number of trees at The National Trust Runnymede and Ankerwycke site between the 18th March to the 20th April.
+We will be hanging these symbols on a number of trees at The National Trust Runnymede and Ankerwycke site between the 18th March to the 20th of April.
 We invite you to come and visit this beautiful park if you are able.

 We are extremely proud to be collaborating and working with the National Trust Surrey landscape portfolio at this historic landmark to remember this pandemic together, at the home of other memorials like the Magna Carta, John F Kennedy and Runnymede Air Force, and hope that it will the place to bring awareness of our recent past.